Heal raises $20 million to let doctors make house calls

 The Los Angeles company has now raised more than $69 million in its attempt to transform health care in the U.S.

 The investment comes from Bascom Ventures, Inflection Capital, IRA Capital, RLJ Equity Partners, and Trans-Pacific Technology Fund.
-Existing investors who also participated include Fidelity Contrafund, Jim Breyer, Lionel Richie, and Paul Jacobs.
+An existing investor who also participated was Lionel Richie.
 Heal will use this new capital to pursue new markets, explore new business models, and advance its technology.

 “Over the last three years, we’ve re-established unhurried, relationship-based house calls as a gateway for cost controls and improved outcomes throughout the healthcare industry,” said Heal chief medical officer Renee Dua, in a statement.
 “Now it’s time to realize the full potential of Heal to truly reboot the US healthcare system for patients, providers, and payers.”